lovfis/final_project_cs50/README.md

 The Python code and also some Javascript generated from an mpld3 package I use pass on informaton to the html-files about what to render.

 #### functions.py
-As of now this file contains one file that is used to make settings sommon for all the axes.
+As of now this file contains one function that is used to make settings common for all the axes.
 I made this to make my app.py code a bit shorter.

 #### .gitignore
 Telling git which files ato ignore.